WHY DO CATS PURR?

 Listening to your feline purr is one of the greatest treasures of cat companionship.
 No matter what our moods, they are always there to heal.
 Remember that just as our kitty friends love to heal our hearts and souls free of asking for anything in return, so too is it our responsibility to care for them in the best way possible.

-By ensuring that they have proper rest, a nurturing home in which to live and feeding them according to their individual needs, we are replenishing all of the energy they selflessly spend healing us!
+By ensuring that our purring kitty companions have proper rest, a healthy species appropriate diet, lots of fresh air and exercise, a nurturing home in which to live, feeding them according to their individual needs, by learning what makes our kitty friends happy, we are replenishing all of the energy they selflessly spend healing us!